soylegendario/Cqrs/README.md

 # Cqrs
-Proof of concept of a simple CQRS implementation
+Proof of concept for a simple CQRS implementation